Wisp Herpes medications surrounded by colorful abstract shapes on a two-toned blue background

 Conditions

-We have evaluated your health history and the specific health information you provided us, however if anything changes and you develop or discover that one of these conditions applies to you please stop taking this medicine and call or message us immediately:
+We have evaluated your health history and the specific health information you provided us, however if anything changes and you develop one of these conditions, please stop taking this medicine and call or message us immediately.
+This list may not be all inclusive.

 Pregnancy and Breastfeeding